Bree, County Wexford: History

 There is a well-preserved portal tomb (sometimes called a dolmen) located nearby at Ballybrittas, on Bree Hill, which dates from the Neolithic period.

 Sir James Keating, Prior of the Order of Knights Hospitaller and a leading member of the Irish government, was born here in the early years of the 15th century.

 Amenities

 The village contains a primary school, a community centre, a GAA pitch, a soccer club Bree United and a Roman Catholic church (the Church of the Assumption) and an adjoining cemetery.

-A Protestant church is also located nearby.
+An Anglican church is also located nearby.
 This is Clonmore Church of Ireland church, and it was erected in 1827.
 It also has an adjoining cemetery.